2miles/plex-poster-downloader/README.md

 - If you wish to store the posters in another location, then you can just modify the script to change the location.
 This will allow the script to be run from another machine.

 - Running the script multiple times in `mode=add` will create additional copies of the same poster.
 This script does not check to see if the poster exists in the folder, it simply adds the poster to the folder, with an incrementing number in the name.

+## Disclaimer

+This script interacts directly with your Plex server and filesystem.
+Use with caution, especially when using `--mode=overwrite` or modifying file permissions.
+Always make backups before running any automation that alters media files.